SOLIDWORKS PDM Upgrade Checklist

 - Verify that the system requirements for server and client computers are met

 NOTE: Pay special attention to the Operating System as well as the Microsoft SQL Server versions.
-SOLIDWORKS PDM 2021 SP5 is the last release that is compatible with Microsoft SQL 2014.
-SOLIDWORKS PDM 2022 will require Microsoft SQL 2016 or newer.
+SOLIDWORKS PDM 2023 SP5 is the last release that is compatible with Microsoft SQL 2016.
+SOLIDWORKS PDM 2024 will require at least Microsoft SQL 2017, and 2025 will require Microsoft SQL 2019 or newer.

-Upgrade License Manager (Recommended several days before upgrade)
+Upgrade License Manager (Recommended several days before the SOLIDWORKS PDM upgrade):

 - On the system serving as the license server, run ‘Setup.exe’ from the downloaded folder